tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

   - Check the logs of the UR ROS Driver for error messages.

 My driver log says **"state tolerance error"**:
-  - Use read_joints_pos() to ensure that no joints are wound over 360 degrees.
+  - Use read_joints_pos() or the Teach Pendant to ensure that no joints are wound over 360 degrees.
   - If they are, freedrive the joint back to a neutral position (closest to zero).

 My driver log says **"path tolerance error"**: